Dog biscuit: History

 Spratt dominated the American market until 1907, when F. H. Bennett, whose own dog biscuits were faring poorly against those of the larger company, had the idea of making them in the shape of a bone.
 "His 'Maltoid Milk-Bones' were such a success that for the next fifteen years Bennett's Milk-Bone dominated the commercial dog food market in America."
 In 1931, the National Biscuit Company, now known as Nabisco, bought the company.

 World's largest dog biscuit

 The world's largest dog biscuit weighs 279.87 kg and was baked to be 2,000 times larger than average by Hampshire Pet Products from Joplin, Missouri, US.

+This record was superseded on May 9, 2025 when 8 people from the Belgian United Petfood Group created a lamb and rice dog biscuit weighing 515.6 kg (1136 lbs and 11.254 ozs).